Skip to main content

 Send Telemetry Data

-Devices send data via HTTP POST to the plugin's uplink endpoint.
+Devices send data via HTTP POST to the adapter uplink endpoint.
 Replace YOUR_ACCESS_TOKEN and YOUR_DEVICE_NUMBER with values from your device.

 curl -X POST http://127.0.0.1:19090/api/v1/uplink \